-I value each and every one of those things, so I do my damnedest to make sure that I am able to incorporate each of them into my daily or weekly routine.
+I value each and every one of those things, so I do my damnedest to make sure that I am able to incorporate them into my daily or weekly routine.

 It’s a constant struggle.
-I am always assessing the pros and cons of spending my time doing this thing or that thing; spending this much time or that much time.
+I am always assessing the pros and cons of spending my time doing this thing or that thing.

 Sometimes I have to spend a little more time writing to get something just right.
 Other times, I have to spend a little more time with friends that I may have been neglecting.

 The bottom line is that I value my both my time and my wants & needs as a person.

 If you are honestly happy with your current schedule, then great.
 Good for you.
 I don’t know how you do it, but good for you.
 Maybe clue me in on whatever I’m missing some time.